-California has announced that state filing is now required for ACA forms for Tax Year 2020.
+California has announced that state filing is now required for ACA forms starting in Tax Year 2020.
 We know that new requirements can be tricky, so let BoomTax help you with your state and federal filing!

 We have also compiled a list of the the CA state requirements so you can be ready for January: